paulbradish/awesome-digital-marketing/README.md

 ### Content Research
 * [Also Asked](https://alsoasked.com/) - A great tool for getting to grips with the breadth of topical research.
 It unearths troves of data, in an effective and easy to use way.
 * [Answer The Public](https://answerthepublic.com/) - Extracts autocomplete data from search engines like Google then quickly cranks out every useful phrase and question people are asking.
+* [Explain Paper](https://www.explainpaper.com/) - Use AI to paraphrase and summarize technical documents.
+This is really helpful during the research phase if you're not quite grasping a topic.
 ### Content Writing
 * [Capitalize My Title](https://capitalizemytitle.com/) - Makes title capitalization easy.
 Automatically capitalize and case convert to Title Case (in AP, APA, Chicago, MLA, BB, AMA), sentence case, UPPERCASE, lowercase, and more.
 * [Lorem Ipsum](https://loremipsum.io/) - A lorem ipsum generator.
 Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.